hypernumbers/learn_elisp_the_hard_way/contents/lesson-2-4-symbols-and-variables.rst

 Symbols As Variables
 --------------------

-Instances of Data Types evaluate to themselves in eLisp:
+Instances of Data Types evaluate to themselves in Elisp:

 :You Type: ``9``
 :Result: ``9``